akshaykumarpal/Analysis-of-LENDING-CLUB-Dataset-R/README.md

-# Analysis of LENDING CLUB Dataset using R
+# Analysis of LENDING CLUB dataset using R

 Environment: R (3.3.1) and R Studio (1.0.136)